A Parametric Multiscale Surrogate Framework Based on Texture-Generalizable Deep Material Networks for Polycrystal Modeling: Results and Discussion

 \subsection{Investigating the Hyperparameter $N$ in the TACS--GNN--ODMN Framework}

-To quantitatively evaluate the influence of the hyperparameter $N$, we performed an ablation study with $N = 6$, $7$, $8$, and $9$.
-For each configuration, the TACS--GNN--ODMN framework was trained and validated using the same dataset, ensuring a fair comparison across all cases.
-The corresponding training and validation error curves are shown in Fig.~\ref{fig:N_depth_curve}.
+To investigate the effect of the hyperparameter $N$ on model performance, an ablation study is conducted with $N = 6, 7, 8$, and $9$.
+For each configuration, the TACS--GNN--ODMN model is trained and validated on the same dataset to ensure a consistent comparison.
+The corresponding training and validation error curves are presented in Fig.~\ref{fig:N_depth_curve}.

-As anticipated, increasing $N$ consistently reduces the validation error, primarily due to the exponential growth of material nodes (\(2^N\)) and the resulting enhancement in representational capacity.
-In particular, when $N = 9$, the framework achieves a validation error below 1\%, confirming its superior representational capability.
+The results show that the validation error decreases monotonically as $N$ increases, indicating that the learned microstructure-to-parameter mapping benefits from the increased representational capacity of ODMN.
+In particular, when $N = 9$, the validation error falls below 1\%, suggesting that a deeper ODMN provides a more expressive and accurate representation of the underlying microstructure.

-Importantly, the choice of $N$ can be systematically tailored to the accuracy requirements of the target application.
-Smaller values of $N$ lead to simpler network architectures and faster inference, suitable for scenarios where approximate solutions or real-time computations are desired.
-Conversely, larger values of $N$ provide higher predictive fidelity at the cost of increased computational effort.
-This tunable architecture thus enables a controllable balance between accuracy and efficiency, allowing the surrogate model to be flexibly adapted to diverse precision and performance demands.
+From a representational perspective, $N$ controls the resolution of the reduced microstructural description in the ODMN.
+Smaller values of $N$ yield more compact models with lower computational cost~\cite{Wei01}, whereas larger values provide finer representation of texture and interaction topology at the expense of efficiency.
+This trade-off highlights the flexibility of the proposed framework in balancing predictive accuracy and computational cost across different application scenarios.